Grace Matthews: Radio

 Matthews was the lead actress on American Portrait, Soldier's Wife and The Story of Dr. Susan, and she appeared often on Armstrong's Theatre of Today.
 She was active in Canadian radio for about five years before she began working on radio in the United States.
 In later years, she was heard in some episodes of CBS Radio Mystery Theater.

 Stage

 Matthews' theatrical work included stock theater in Manitoba, Canada, and Ontario, Canada, summer stock activities in Marblehead, Massachusetts, and the production of Dame Nature by the Theatre Guild in New York City.

 In Canada, Matthews was active in the Hart House Theatre and the John Holden Players.

+Radio-TV Mirror, February 1953, featuring Grace Matthews, her husband Court Benson, and children Paul and Andrea.
+Elaine Kent, Groucho Marx and Elaine Rost are also featured.

 Television

 Matthews was seen in Road of Life, As the World Turns as Grace Baker #2, and The Guiding Light as Claudia Dillman.
 She also spent three years in London, England, acting in programs on ITV and the BBC.

 Recognition

 Matthews' work as an actress on radio in Canada in 1944 earned her three national awards — The Major Genera La Fleche Trophy, Canadian Broadcaster magazine's Beaver Award and a top rating in a poll by Canadian newspapers.
 She also won the Beaver Award (for "Distinguished Service to Canadian Radio") in 1940.